-'Go get your money': This man on TikTok went viral after revealing how to find — and claim — lost funds that your state owes you.
-Here's the step-by-step to access 'literally billions'
+'Go get your money': This man on TikTok reveals how to find — and claim — lost funds owed to you from your state.
+Here's the step-by-step guide to access 'literally billions'

 You may ask: How could someone forget to collect their final paycheck?
 How could someone abandon an old savings account?

-Believe it or not, unclaimed property is actually quite common — with approximately 1-in-7 Americans having some form of property owed to them that’s been forgotten, according to the National Association of Unclaimed Property Administrators.
+Believe it or not, unclaimed property is actually quite common — with approximately one in seven Americans having some form of property owed to them that’s been forgotten, according to the National Association of Unclaimed Property Administrators.

-Read more: Here are 7 amazing 1-week vacations you can do for around $1,000
+Read more: Americans are spending a ridiculous $253/month more on groceries.
+But this simple hack can turn your stressful daily spending into a golden nest egg

-How to claim back unclaimed property
+How to retrieve unclaimed property

-If you believe you have unclaimed property or want to check if your state owes you money, you can follow Pearlman’s step-by-step guide on TikTok, which has been viewed nearly 5 million times, garnering close to 500,000 likes.
+If you believe you have unclaimed property or want to check if your state owes you money, you can follow Pearlman’s step-by-step guide on TikTok.

 Pearlman says a quick online search for “unclaimed property” and “the name of your state” should come up with the Treasury website for your state.

-“You want one that ends in .gov — anything else could be a scam,” he warns.
+“You want one that ends in .gov — anything else could be a scam,” he warned.

 In Pennsylvania, where Pearlman is based, you can secure your forgotten assets by visiting unclaimedproperty.patreasury.gov.
 But not all states follow such a straightforward website formula.
 In Florida, for instance, you should visit fltreasurehunt.gov to make your claim.